 Freddie is a very bright and social child, so why have chosen homeschooling?

-So why have I opted to homeschool?
+Why I opted to homeschool

 We have considered this for a number of years.
 But have always believed that children will learn more at school, both socially and educationally.
 Our preference actually would have been a private school, but as money is an issue, we have opted for homeschooling.